 • To seek out the root cause of symptoms, in order to provide personalised strategies to support a return to good health.

-Although specialising in digestive conditions such as IBS and SIBO, I offer help and advice for a wide range of health issues and for those who wish to generally improve their diet in order to optimise their health and wellbeing.
+My areas of specialism are digestive conditions such as IBS and skin condtions such as eczema, acne, psoriasis and rosacea.
+However, I offer help and advice for a wide range of health issues and for those who wish to generally improve their diet in order to optimise their health and wellbeing.